 - 1.1.1 This Waste Management Strategy (WMS) has been prepared by Velocity Transport Planning and is submitted in support of a hybrid planning application for the Aberfeldy Village Masterplan.
 The hybrid planning application is made in relation to the north of East India Dock Road (A13), east of the Blackwall Tunnel Northern Approach Road (A12) and to the south west of Abbot Road (the "Site") on behalf of The Aberfeldy New Village LLP' ("The Applicant").
 The hybrid planning application is formed of detailed development proposals in respect of Phase A for which no matters are reserved ("Detailed Proposals"), and outline development proposals for the remainder of the Site, with all matters reserved ("Outline Proposals").
-The Detailed Proposals and Outline Proposals together are referred to as the "Proposed Development". - 1.1.2 The Proposed Development comprises the comprehensive redevelopment of the Site.
+The Detailed Proposals and Outline Proposals together are referred to as the "Proposed Development". - 1.1.2 This report is an update to the version of the WMS dated October 2021 that has been submitted in support of the Hybrid Application to the London Borough of Tower Hamlets (LBTH) (LPA Ref: PA/21/02377/A1).
+This updated version has been prepared in response to a number of changes that have occurred during the course of the application, including: - The inclusion of Jolly's Green into the red line boundary of the Masterplan; - The removal of Block A3 resulting in a provision of additional open space and play space; and - A change to the proposed unit mix to increase the number of affordable rent family units being delivered as part of the development. - 1.1.3 Further information is set out within the accompanying Covering Letter (as prepared by DP9 Ltd, dated January 2023) and the updated Planning Statement (as prepared by DP9 Ltd, dated January 2023). - 1.1.4 The Proposed Development comprises the comprehensive redevelopment of the Site.
 The Proposed Development will provide new retail and workspace floorspace along with residential dwellings and the pedestrianisation of the A12 Abbott Road vehicular underpass to create a new east to west route.
-The Development will also provide significant, high quality public realm, including a new Town Square, a new High Street and a public park. - 1.1.3 The purpose of the WMS is to consider the potential impacts that may arise from waste generated during the operational phase of the Proposed Development, with the overall aim of developing a strategy for legislative compliance and good practice in the separation, storage and collection of waste arising.
+The Development will also provide significant, high quality public realm, including a new Town Square, a new High Street and a public park. - 1.1.5 The purpose of the WMS is to consider the potential impacts that may arise from waste generated during the operational phase of the Proposed Development, with the overall aim of developing a strategy for legislative compliance and good practice in the separation, storage and collection of waste arising.